kiboschool/course-programming-2/src/revision/w4-data/2-persistent-list.md

 > * Use the `append` method to add the string "bananas" to the list
 > * (Notice that the append method works even though `PersistedListIntoLines` does not have that method.
 This is because it is using the method from `PersistedListGeneral`).
 > * Open "fruit.txt" and see the contents.

-## Terminology

-We can think of the GenericPersistedList as the *parent*, and the PersistedListIntoLines class as the *child*.
-We can use the terms *parent class* and *child class*.

-> Object-oriented programming has been around for decades, and it has been added to very many different programming languages.
-People sometimes use the different terms for what is essentially the same concept.
-So instead of *parent class* and *child class*, people will sometimes say *super class* and *sub class*, or *base class* and *derived class*.